Table of Contents

 FDIC- or NCUA-Insured Account

 You don’t need to do anything special to enroll when your bank is FDIC-insured.
-Saving your money in a credit union requires a condition that it should be insured by the National Credit Union Administration.
+Saving your money in a credit union requires a condition that the National Credit Union Administration should insure it.

 In both cases, your accounts are guaranteed up to $250,000 per bank, which safeguards you if your institution unexpectedly closes.